DSchroer/dslcad/docs/concepts.md

 You can make multiple parts in the same script.
 Just separate each part into its own statement like so:
 ```
+// two separate parts that can be printed separately
 ./part1();
 ./part2();
 ```